fachry-isl/fachry-isl.github.io/_posts/2023-1-30-idx_loan_project.md

 > However, ROC curves can present an overly optimistic view of an algorithm’s performance if there
 > is a large skew in the class distribution. […] Precision-Recall (PR) curves, often used in Information
-> Retrieval , have been cited as an alternative to ROC curves for tasks with a large skew in the class
+> Retrieval, has been cited as an alternative to ROC curves for tasks with a large skew in the class
 > distribution.

 — [The Relationship Between Precision-Recall and ROC Curves](https://dl.acm.org/doi/10.1145/1143844.1143874), 2006.

-So based on the baseline model I have plotted the model using Precision-Recall curve using below code.
+So based on the baseline model I have plotted the model using the Precision-Recall curve using below code.

 ```python
 # predict probabilities